thomvhout/tristaller/README.md

 # Tristaller
 Tristaller is a Minecraft mod manager for clients and servers running on Linux and Windows.
 The goal is to easily install modded profiles and keep these updated by simply dropping a "modpack_update.zip" on the portable executable.

 What sets Tristaller apart from other projects is that no 3rd party game launchers are required.
 No installation into the system is required (only a single executable).
-Lastly the regular buildsystem for ImGui with Vulkan backend utilizes CMake, this has been stripped out and replaced by a good ol' Makefile.
+Last but not least the regular buildsystem for ImGui with Vulkan backend utilizes CMake, this has been stripped out and replaced by a good ol' Makefile.

 ![Installer Screenshot](images/tristaller_screenshot.png)
+In the image above you can see the UI so far (left), the ImGui demo window (right) which pops-up when hitting the `Show Demo` button.
+This is useful for finding optimal UI elements and learning about the possibilities of ImGui.

 # Overview
 ```
 .
 ├── build
-├── group_panel.cpp             -> To-be used as a UI element wrapper (credit: https://github.com/ocornut/imgui/issues/1496#issuecomment-655048353)
+├── group_panel.cpp             -> To-be integrated as a UI element wrapper (credit: https://github.com/ocornut/imgui/issues/1496#issuecomment-655048353)
 ├── imgui.ini                   -> Stores UI layout
 ├── lib                         -> Submodules location
 │   ├── glfw